windmaple/LLM_from_scratch.JAX/README.md

 ## Final result
-If stars are aligned, you can see the final losses:
+If stars are aligned, you can get the final losses like below:

 <img width="359" alt="Screenshot 2025-02-24 at 16 37 28" src="https://github.com/user-attachments/assets/fb08ecd2-cfb5-42a4-bf62-187bf0cec764" />